A new leptogenesis scenario parametrized by Dirac neutrino mass matrix: Abstract

 \section{Abstract}

-In an $SU(3)^{}_{c}\times SU(2)^{}_{L}\times SU(2)^{}_{R}\times U(1)^{}_{L}\times U(1)^{}_{R}$ left-right symmetric framework with spontaneous breaking $U(1)^{}_{L}\times U(1)^{}_{R}\rightarrow U(1)_{B-L}^{}$, we present a new leptogenesis scenario to predict low limits on neutrinos' mass scale $\sum m_\nu^{}$ and CP violation $J_{CP}^{}$.
-Benefited from a softly broken parity symmetry, which is motivated by solving the strong CP problem without introducing an unobserved axion, the dimensionless couplings of the mirror fields charged under $SU(2)^{}_R\times U(1)^{}_{R}$ are mapped to the couplings of the ordinary fields charged under $SU(2)^{}_L\times U(1)^{}_{L}$.
-The mirror Dirac neutrinos can have a heavy mass matrix proportional to the seesaw-suppressed mass matrix of the ordinary Dirac neutrinos.
+In an $SU(3)^{}_{c}\times SU(2)^{}_{L}\times SU(2)^{}_{R}\times U(1)^{}_{B-L}$ left-right symmetric framework, we present a new leptogenesis scenario parametrized by Dirac neutrino mass matrix.
+Benefited from the parity symmetry motivated to solve the strong CP problem, the dimensionless couplings of the mirror fields are identified to those of the ordinary fields.
+In particular, the mirror Dirac neutrinos have a heavy mass matrix proportional to the light mass matrix of the ordinary Dirac neutrinos.
 Through the $SU(2)_R^{}$ gauge interactions, the mirror neutrinos can decay to generate a lepton asymmetry in the mirror muons and an opposite lepton asymmetry in the mirror electrons.
-Before the $SU(2)_L^{}$ sphaleron processes go out of equilibrium, the mirror muons rather than the mirror electrons can efficiently decay into the ordinary right-handed leptons with some dark matter scalars and hence the mirror muon asymmetry can be partially converted to an expected baryon asymmetry.
+Before the $SU(2)_L^{}$ sphaleron processes stop working, the mirror muons can efficiently decay into the ordinary right-handed leptons with a dark matter scalar and hence the mirror muon asymmetry can be partially converted to a desired baryon asymmetry.